Why We Study English

 What Is Special About English In Our School

-Broughton Primary School is committed to instilling in children a genuine love of reading.
-Children are exposed to a wealth of literature and allowed to engage regularly with complete texts and novels rather than just extracts.
-The quality and breadth of texts that children access at this school is immediately evident when one walks through the heart of the school, where the sheer quantity of high-quality books can be seen.
+Broughton Primary Academy is committed to instilling in children a genuine love of reading.
+Children are exposed to a wealth of high quality literature and allowed to engage regularly with complete texts and novels rather than just extracts.
+As a school, we use Reading Plus with children in Years 2-6.
+This exposes children to a wide range of engaging, age-appropriate texts, rapidly develops their comprehension skills and systematically develops their reading fluency.